Restorative Approaches

 The Restorative Chat

-When students are removed from a lesson a restorative chat takes place.
-Staff will use restorative language and questions to allow students to understand the impact of their behaviours:
+When pupils are removed from a lesson a restorative chat takes place.
+Staff will use restorative language and questions to allow pupils to understand the impact of their behaviours:

 • What has happened?